Legislation

 Apology Act, 2009

 This legislation grants that an apology made by or on behalf of a person in relation to any civil matter does not constitute an admission of fault or liability.
-This applies, but is not limited to, healthcare matters; however it is not applicable in criminal proceeding.
+This applies, but is not limited to, healthcare matters; however, it is not applicable in criminal proceedings.

 Chase McEachern Act, 2007